Attarintiki Daredi: Critical reception

-Attarinitki Daredi received positive reviews from critics according to International Business Times India who called the film a "perfect family entertainer" in their review roundup.
 Sangeetha Devi Dundoo of The Hindu praised the film's climax scene, while also stating that Trivikram Srinivas makes his presence felt before concluding that the film is, "A good dose of fun, tailored for the box office."
 Ch.
-Sushil Rao of The Times of India rated the film 4 out of 5 and wrote "The movie is a worth watch.
+Sushil Rao of The Times of India rated the film four out of five stars and wrote "The movie is a worth watch.
 The reasons: Pawan Kalyan's comedy, fights composed by Peter Hein, Trivikram Srinivas' writing skills, Prasad Murella's cinematography, and Devi Sri Prasad's music.
 That there is promise in the movie is a feeling one gets right from the opening scenes which are dramatic".
-Sify rated the film 4 out of 5 and stated "If you are looking for sheer entertainment, know that Pawan Kalyan and Trivikram have gift packed for you with high dose of comedy.
+Sify rated the film four out of five and stated "If you are looking for sheer entertainment, know that Pawan Kalyan and Trivikram have gift packed for you with high dose of comedy.
 It is entertainment, entertainment and entertainment.
 Pawan Kalyan`s histrionics, his performances and Trivikram`s handling of the simple story in an effective way is what makes Attharintiki Daaredhi a big entertainer".

-Shekhar of Oneindia Entertainment rated the film 4 out of 5, calling it "a must watch film for the fans of Pawan Kalyan and Trivikram."
-Jeevi of Idlebrain.com rated the film 4 out of 5 and praised Srinivas' script and added that Kalyan's performance and Srinivas' story telling skill "makes sure that your heart is touched at times and heartily laugh all the time while watching the movie".
-IndiaGlitz rated the film 4 out of 5 and praised Kalyan's performance in the film's climax, calling it "an unseen angle" before concluding that the film "is a treat for the family audience".
+Jeevi of Idlebrain.com rated the film four out of five and praised Srinivas' script and added that Kalyan's performance and Srinivas' story telling skill "makes sure that your heart is touched at times and heartily laugh all the time while watching the movie".

-In contrast, Sridhar Vivan of Bangalore Mirror rated the film 2.5 out of 5 and criticised the film's first half and felt that the "real entertainment" began only after the entry of Brahmanandam's character.
+In contrast, Sridhar Vivan of Bangalore Mirror rated the film two-and-a-half out of five and criticised the film's first half and felt that the "real entertainment" began only after the entry of Brahmanandam's character.
 He too praised Kalyan's performance and the film's climax and Srinivas' direction.
-Radhika Rajamani of Rediff.com rated the film 2.5 out of 5; she praised the performances of the cast but called Attarintiki Daredi, "a stylish film which does not rise above being a routine family entertainer."
-IANS rated the film 2.5 out of 5 and wrote "Unfortunately, Trivikram succumbs to star pressure and churns out a highly disappointing product.
+Radhika Rajamani of Rediff.com rated the film two-and-a-half out of five; she praised the performances of the cast but called Attarintiki Daredi, "a stylish film which does not rise above being a routine family entertainer."
+IANS rated the film two-and-a-half out of five and wrote "Unfortunately, Trivikram succumbs to star pressure and churns out a highly disappointing product.
 At nearly three hours, the film makes you cringe in your seats, especially with the emotional punch it delivers in the climax".
-Sandeep Atreysa of Deccan Chronicle rated the film 1.5 out of 5 and felt that the film was made only for Kalyan's passionate fans and for others, this film would appear to be "high on style and low on content".
+Sandeep Atreysa of Deccan Chronicle rated the film one-and-a-half out of five and felt that the film was made only for Kalyan's passionate fans and for others, this film would appear to be "high on style and low on content".
 He called Kalyan's performance as the only "silver lining".